 Soreath Hok

-ReporterSoreath Hok is a multimedia journalist with over 16 years of experience in radio, television and digital production.
+Host & ReporterSoreath Hok is a multimedia journalist with experience in radio, television and digital production.
 She is a 2022 National Edward R. Murrow Award winner.
-At KVPR she covers local government, politics and other local news.
+At KVPR, she is currently the local host of NPR's All Things Considered.

 -